adam0x7/nosana-getting-started/README.md

 ### How To Use Nosana?
 Nosana works pretty simple.
 We have markets that are [insert more info].
 And there are jobs, docker images that you can run on our NVIDIA Nodes of your AI inference.

+Below, you can write the following commands in terminal to get started running AI inference on our network.
+(Download this file into your desktop)[nosana.io]

+And run this command in terminal(make sure that you're in the desktop folder!)
+`nosana job post --file llama3.json --market RXP7JK8MTY4uPJng4UjC9ZJdDDSG6wGr8pvVf3mwgXF --wait`

 ### How To Write A Nosana Job

 This is the basic structure of a nosana job